 Our resource conservation efforts not only contribute to overall operating cost reduction, in some instances, they are also recognized by local governments in the form of financial incentives.
 For example, in China we received recognition for our deployment of an electricity online monitoring system and LED lighting projects.

 We continue to review business opportunities and monitor local government initiatives and incentives so as to leverage innovative technologies and solutions to enhance energy cost savings and help reduce impact on climate change and greenhouse gas emissions.

 Diodes Incorporated designs, manufactures, and delivers high-quality semiconductor products to the world’s leading companies in the consumer electronics, computing, communications, industrial, and automotive markets.
-Our expanded product portfolio of discrete, analog, and mixed-signal products and leading-edge packaging technology are developed to meet our customers’ needs, and we are committed to continual improvement.
-Our worldwide operations of 31 engineering, testing, manufacturing, and customer service sites enable us to be a premier provider for high-volume, high-growth markets.
+Our expanded product portfolio of discrete, analog, and mixed-signal products and leading-edge packaging technology are developed to meet our customers’ needs and we are committed to continual improvement.
+Our worldwide operations including engineering, testing, manufacturing, and customer service, enable us to be a premier provider for high-volume, high-growth markets.

 Our commitments to environmental sustainability as a responsible corporate citizen are to: